Bulma385/demo-repo/Sem.md

 Benchmarks/ Evaluation metrics:
 - (1) "Spider" text-to-SQL dataset (Yu 2018c)(only competetively)
 - (2) WikiTableQuestions (Pasupat and Liang 2015)(new state of art)
+TABBIE:
+- comparison with TaBERT (even with same training data?)

 ## Conclusion & Outlook: